Now Reading

 Focus on consoling

-“I think the problem with lines like these is that the grieving relatives are not yet at that point of the process, especially in the context of a wake where the loss has just happened within the past couple of days,” said Dr. Raphael Inocencio, chair of the Clinical Psychology Division at the Ateneo de Manila University.
+“I think the problem with lines like these is that the grieving relatives are not yet at that point of the process, especially in the context of a wake where the loss has just happened within the past couple of days,” said Dr. Raphael Inocencio, chair of the Clinical Psychology Division of the Psychological Association of the Philippines.

 “While we understand that the intention of the condoler might be to offer consolation or support, perhaps we should focus on that, offering consolation and support instead of our perspective,” he told Lifestyle in an email interview.